The Progress component looks closely at the growth that all students are making based on their past performances.

-Not all children start out at the same place with their learning, but every student should learn and grow throughout the school year.
-Progress looks closely at the growth that all students are making based on their past performances.
-Progress measures have previously been based on state test results in English language arts and math in grades 4-8.
+Not all children start at the same place with their learning, but every student should learn and grow throughout the school year.
+Progress looks closely at the growth all students are making based on their past state test performances.
+All tests are used to measure growth in grades 4-8.
+At the high school level, only English language arts and math tests are used.

 There are four measures within the component:

-- Progress for all students in the school together;
+- Progress for all students in the school;

 - Progress for gifted students;